bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 - Florence, Italy

 I guess I was mostly looking for good beaches and good food this year.
+Southern Europe has always been one of my favorite travel destinations, so my trips this year were something like revisiting my greatest hits.
+Somehow I didn't manage to get to my beloved Spain, but I hope this will change next year.

 ### The Year of the Desktop